-So, your circuit is working and you are ready to go to the next step in the prototyping phase- getting the circuit onto fabric.
+So, your circuit is working and you are ready to go to the next step in the prototyping phase, getting the circuit onto the fabric.
 Your circuit will be clipped together with alligator leads at this point.
-Or you may have a breadboard in use or you may have both alligator leads and a breadboard.
 You have also been using the computer for power through the USB port while you have you testing and uploading your sketches.
+This is about to change and your circuit is about to go mobile.

 Switch –> pin 2